gvard/lcurvemaker/README.md

 * `-c RA DEC, --coord RA DEC` set the coordinates of the object in degrees
 * `-p PERIOD, --period PERIOD` set the period for phase plot in days
 * `-e EPOCH, --epoch EPOCH` set the epoch for phase plot in [HJD](https://en.wikipedia.org/wiki/Heliocentric_Julian_Day)
-* `-z MIN MAX, --ztfran MIN MAX` delete all ZTF data out of range
+* `-r MIN MAX, --ztfran MIN MAX` delete all ZTF data out of range
 * `-o, --localps` use local PS1 data instead of requesting it via the API
+* `-z, --zoom` use settings for zoomed plot
+* `-m, --model` draw a simple light curve model
+* `-t, --plot` what data to plot.
+Possible values are: zt ps as at cs ga og gd

 ### Examples